Gender: Social media

-Gender roles and stereotypes have slowly started to change in society within the past few decades.
-These changes occur mostly in communication, but more specifically during social interactions.
-The ways in which people communicate and socialize have also started to change due to advancements in technology.
-One of the biggest reasons for this change is the growth of social media.

-Over the past few years, the use of social media globally has started to rise.
-This rise can be attributed to the abundance of technology available for use among youth.
-Recent studies suggest that men and women value and use technology differently.
 Forbes published an article in 2010 that reported 57% of Facebook users are women, which was attributed to the fact that women are more active on social media.
-On average women have 8% more friends and account for 62% of posts that are shared via Facebook.
+On average, women have 8% more friends and account for 62% of posts that are shared via Facebook.
 Another study in 2010 found that in most Western cultures, women spend more time sending text messages compared to men as well as spending more time on social networking sites as a way to communicate with friends and family.
-Hayat, Lesser and Samuel-Azran (2017) have further shown that while men write more posts in social networking sites, women commented on other people's posts more often.
-They further showed that women's posts enjoyed higher popularity than men's posts.

-Social media is more than just the communication of words.
-With social media increasing in popularity, pictures have come to play a large role in how many people communicate.
 Research conducted in 2013 found that over 57% of pictures posted on social networking sites were sexual and were created to gain attention.
-Moreover, 58% of women and 45% of men don't look into the camera, which creates an illusion of withdrawal.
+Moreover, 58% of women and 45% of men do not look into the camera, which creates an illusion of withdrawal.
 Other factors to be considered are the poses in pictures such as women lying down in subordinate positions or even touching themselves in childlike ways.
-Research has found that images shared online through social networking sites help establish personal self-reflections that individuals want to share with the world.

-According to recent research, gender plays a strong role in structuring our social lives, especially since society assigns and creates "male" and "female" categories.
-Individuals in society might be able to learn the similarities between gender rather than the differences.
-Social media helps create more equality, because every individual is able to self-express however they like.
-Every individual also has the right to express their opinion, even though some might disagree, but it still gives each gender an equal amount of power to be heard.